< Facial muscles >

-Just as the submandibular gland surrounds the posterior border of mylohyoid muscle (Fig. 3-33), the parotid gland surrounds the posterior border of ramus of mandible (Fig. 4-12).
+Just as the submandibular gland surrounds the posterior border of the mylohyoid muscle (Fig. 3-33), the parotid gland surrounds the posterior border of the ramus of mandible (Fig. 4-12).

 However, unlike the submandibular duct which arises from the deep part of the gland (Fig. 3-34), the parotid duct arises from the superficial part of the gland.
 Therefore, the parotid duct can be easily injured by an external impact.

-Saliva made from the parotid gland is released into the protruding oral mucosa lateral to the maxillary 2nd molar.
+Saliva made from the parotid gland is released into the protruding oral mucosa lateral to the maxillary 2nd molar (Fig. 4-30).
 With a mirror, the protruding oral mucosa of oneself can be seen little.
 Usually, opening of a duct of an exocrine gland is protruded; a representative example would be the nipple (Fig. 2-6).

-In contrast to the submandibular and sublingual ducts opening beneath the tongue (Fig. 4-33), the parotid duct opens near the fauces (Fig. 3-43).
-While the secretion of the submandibular and sublingual glands is composed of mucous fluid, that of the parotid gland is composed of serous fluid only.
-The watery (serous) saliva secreted near the fauces helps you swallow.
+In contrast to the submandibular and sublingual ducts opening beneath the tongue (Fig. 4-33), the parotid duct opens near the fauces (Fig. 3-44).
+While the secretions of the submandibular and sublingual glands are mostly composed of mucous fluid, that of the parotid gland is composed of serous fluid only.
+The watery (serous) saliva secreted near the fauces (Fig. 3-44) helps you swallow.

 < Scalp >

 Five layers of SCALP are Skin, Connective tissue, Aponeurosis, Loose connective tissue, and Periosteum.
 It is only by coincidence that these first letters constitute the word SCALP.